China banks warn of rising bad loans and falling margins as economy slows

 By Engen Tham and Shu Zhang

-State-owned Industrial and Commercial Bank of China (ICBC) (1398.HK), China's largest bank by assets, and peers Bank of China (BOC) (601988.SS), Agricultural Bank of China (601288.SS) and Bank of Communications (601328.SS) this week reported another spike in bad loans in the first half and net profits that grew at most by 1.5 percent, a far cry from the double- digit growth banks enjoyed after the 2008 financial crisis.
+State-owned Industrial and Commercial Bank of China (ICBC) , China's largest bank by assets, and peers Bank of China (BOC), Agricultural Bank of China and Bank of Communications this week reported another spike in bad loans in the first half and net profits that grew at most by 1.5 percent, a far cry from the double- digit growth banks enjoyed after the 2008 financial crisis.

 With China's economy set to grow at its weakest pace in a quarter of a century this year, the lenders said they were bracing themselves for even more bad loans as industries ranging from steel to petrochemicals and property struggle.